wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Changelog ==

+= 3.9.12 =
+* Option to hide share buttons in excerpts

 = 3.9.11 =
 * Removed option to show or hide share buttons in excerpts due to incompatibility with some themes (it will be added back in next version)